Art Acevedo: Miami Police Department

 In March 2021, Acevedo announced that he would leave the HPD to become chief of police of the Miami Police Department.
-Francis X. Suarez, the mayor of Miami, compared the hiring to "getting the Tom Brady or the Michael Jordan of police chiefs."
+Francis Suarez, the mayor of Miami, compared the hiring to "getting the Tom Brady or the Michael Jordan of police chiefs."
 Acevedo was sworn into the position in Miami on April 5, 2021.
 In June 2021, Acevedo posed for a photo with Gabriel Garcia, a leader within the extremist right-wing group the Proud Boys.
 Acevedo claimed he wasn't aware of Garcia's background when he posed for the picture.

 Acevedo said that he went to reform policing in Miami, and referred to a "Cuban mafia" that controlled the city, which ignited a feud with the Miami City Commission.
 On October 12, 2021, Acevedo was suspended by City Manager Art Noriega.
 "Relationships between employers and employees come down to fit and leadership style and unfortunately, Chief Acevedo is not the right fit for this organization," Noriega elaborated.
 He was fired on October 14, 2021.

 Aurora Police Department

-On November 15, 2022, the city of Aurora announced that they would appoint Acevedo as interim chief of the Aurora Police Department.
+On November 15, 2022, the city of Aurora, Colorado announced that they would appoint Acevedo as interim chief of the Aurora Police Department.
+On January 19, 2024, Acevedo announced his resignation as Acting Police Chief, effecting January 22.